 Kidnapped by Robert Louis Stevenson

-This classic novel to read before visiting Scotland follows 17-year-old David Balfour after a series of misfortunes.
-First, his parents die, and he ends up traveling to stay with his paranoid uncle, Ebenezer.
-Then, Ebenezer sells David into slavery to keep the family estate to himself.
+In this classic novel to read before visiting Scotland, 17-year-old David Balfour faces a string of misfortunes.
+Orphaned, he stays with his paranoid uncle Ebenezer, who sells him into slavery to secure the family estate.

 The Prime of Miss Jean Brodie by Muriel Spark